marema31/kamino/docs/cli.md

-`--help (-h)                   `| Help for the selected action `--quiet (-q)                  `| Do not print to screen `--sequential                  `| Run the step one by one removing the parallelization `--tags tag1,tag2 (-T)         `| Run the recipe only for datasources corresponding to the provided tags `--verbose (-v)                `| Be more verbose for log message
+`--help (-h)                   `| Help for the selected action `--quiet (-q)                  `| Do not print to screen `--sequential                  `| Run the step one by one removing the parallelization `--tags tag1,tag2 (-T)         `| Run the recipe only for datasources corresponding to the provided tags, tags can contains "globbing characters" (like in shell), you may have to protect them from your shell (for example `--tags "p[a-z]k?m*n"`)
+`--verbose (-v)                `| Be more verbose for log message

 ## Available Commands: